 The Company has the policy on non-violation of any copyright.

 The Company’s Board of Directors reviews and makes improvement on code of conduct manual of RS Group at least once a year.
-In 2017, the Company’s Board of Directors meeting No. 1/2017, has reviewed, improved and approved RS Group’s code of conduct manual, and publishes in the Company’s website.
+In 2017 and 2018, the Company’s Board of Directors meeting No. 1/2017, 4/2017 and 1/2018, has reviewed, improved and approved RS Group’s code of conduct manual and published on the Company’s intranet.
 It includes information on new employee’s training for all employees’ acknowledgement, and controlling process for strict compliance on the code of conduct.

-The Company has had the policy that directors, executives and staff members at all levels are required to strictly observe and follow the best practices described in the Group’s ethics handbook.
-In the past year, the Company and the subsidiaries had no legal dispute that significantly affected the Company’s business or posed negative effects on the Group’s assets of which its overall value, as at December 31, 2016, was higher than 5% of shareholders’ equity.
+The Company has had the policy that Directors, Executives and staff members at all levels are required to strictly observe and follow the best practices described in the Group’s code of conduct manual.
+In the past year, the Company and the subsidiaries had no legal dispute that significantly affected the Company’s business or posed negative effects on the Group’s assets of which its overall value, as at December 31, 2017, was higher than 5% of shareholders’ equity.
 The Company and the subsidiaries had no legal dispute arisen from an out-of-the-ordinary course of business of the Group either.

 The Company has anticipated in sharing the development mechanism with stakeholders in strengthening operating results of the Company.
-This is to build business security with information transparency, listening to comments, complaints, or suggestions (except the appeals regarding fraud or misbehaved employee in the organization and the additional information can be seen on Policies on Anti-Corruption) either from employee and stakeholder via the Management, Internal Audit unit, Investor Relations unit, Company Secretary or Audit Committee as to pass to the Board of Directors through website at http://www.rs.co.th/investor.html or through telephone numbers at +66 2938 4307 and +66 2511 0555 ext 1496 or to the stated units above.
-All information will be collected and checked through the Company’s stipulated process, and will be reported to the Board of Directors.
+This is to build business security with information transparency, listening to comments, complaints, or suggestions (except the appeals regarding fraud or misbehaved employee in the organization and the additional information is listed on Policies on Anti-Corruption) either from employee and stakeholder via the Executives, Internal Audit unit, Investor Relations unit, Company Secretary or Audit Committee as to pass to the Board of Directors through website at http://www.rs.co.th/investor.html or through telephone numbers at +66 2938 4307 and +66 2511 0555 ext 1496 or direct to the stated units above.
+All information will be collected and checked through the Company’s stipulated process and will be reported to the Board of Directors.

-The Company gives the importance to efficient internal control system on the Management and operational levels, by clearly stipulated the Management’s business authorizations.
+The Company gives the importance to efficient internal control system on the management and operational levels, by clearly stipulated the employee and management’s operational authorizations.
 Assets’ usages are controlled, and responsibilities of operator, controller, and evaluator are separated from each other to create suitable check and balance system.
-Moreover, there is internal control on the financial system with financial report system reporting directly to the responsible management unit.
+Moreover, there is internal control on the financial system with systematic reporting direct to the designated management unit.

 The Company’s internal control unit reports directly to the Audit Committee to be certain that the main operations and important financial activities proceed efficiently within the directed guidelines.
 The Company has its policy on Compliance Control in correspondence with the concerned law and related regulations.

-Details of important performances in 2016 could be summarized as follows:
+The details of important performances in 2017 were summarized as follows:

 - Considered, reviewed and approved the charter of the Nomination and Remuneration Committee.